matthew-dong-dev/ICS-research/dev-notes/data-action-items.md

 - Do we need to get classAPI data before running the entire pipeline?
 Yes, our order is incorrect - Run resolved by generating course2idx first, then running API scripts, then retraining Models

 ### Task: Reconcile Data-AskOski API scripts & Models-AskOski API scripts.
 What's the difference between Models API scripts and Data API scripts?

 - Run completed this
+- Also resolves:
+ `Loaded Next Semester Courses HTTP Error 404: Not Found` - is this an actual error or did it just run out of pages to read and it's actually fine?  the class files look the same (from Data-AskOski refresh api script)

 ### Task: Incorporate Courses / Classes API, Salt & Plan into Data pipeline